 'Me too,' Izuku wrote on an index card.

 "Hm, well, now's as good of a time as any.
 Ashido, why don't you go first?"

 The pink-haired girl perked up upon hearing her name called.
 "Ok."
 She turned to her fellow students.
 "Hi, my name's Mina Ashido and I'm in Class 1-A."

 Once Mina introduced herself, Izuku and the blonde girl stared at each other, wondering which one of them would go next.
 Seeing that the girl was nervous, Izuku decided to go next, wanting to help her despite his own nervousness.

 'I'm Izuku Midoriya,' Izuku wrote on an index card.
 'I'm also in Class 1-A. I'm mute, so I can't really speak.'

 With everyone else having introduced themselves, the blonde girl proceeded to do the same.

 "I'm Pony Tsunotori.
 I'm in Class 1-B." The girl paused to collect her thoughts.
-"I'm from America and am still learning Japanese.
-Sorry if my Japanese is rusty."
+"I'm from America and still learning Japanese.
+Sorry if I'm rusty."